Introduction

 DPP Implications for the Food Industry

-Though DPP excludes food, its focus on sustainability and transparency could indirectly influence the food industry, fostering positive changes in traceability, resource efficiency, and consumer trust.
+Though DPP excludes food, its focus on sustainability and transparency could indirectly influence the food industry, fostering positive in , resource efficiency, and consumer trust.
 However, adapting to new supply chain requirements and evolving consumer expectations could be disruptive.

 General Implications for the Food Industry and Food Business Operators: